palashmon/thinking-in-react/README.md

 ### Shuffle Cards

 A simple project to shuffle a deck of cards.
 When the deck has been shuffled users are given the option to reset the deck back to the initial state or continue shuffling.
+Components hierarchy is like:

+- Deck
+  - Card
+    - CardTop
+    - CardNumber
+    - CardBottom